NeoGranular/lanyon/_posts/2016-07-13-martial-god-chapter-01-19.md

 ---
 The formidable strength instantly penetrated through He Yiming's every defense and slashed at him like a sharp blade.

-At this instant, He Yiming awareness rose to the extreme.
+At this instant, He Yiming's awareness rose to the extreme.
 He actually felt as if he was brushing against the death.
 He felt so unbelievably close to that obscure, murky, and frightening aura.

 His opponent's palms could transmit such a formidable strength; such a thing was absolutely beyond He Yiming's understanding of Internal Energy and battle skills.
 <!--more-->